 Syllabus subtopic: Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment.

 Prelims focus: About fiscal deficit, revenue deficit, primary deficit, FRBM Act

-Mains focus: about the impact of fiscal deficit on inflation, different steps taken by the govt. to check inflation
+Mains focus: on the impact of fiscal deficit on inflation, and different steps taken by the govt. to check inflation

 Context: India’s economic slowdown has led to a severe revenue shortfall in direct and indirect taxes.
 As expenditure expands while revenue falls short of budgeted expectations, the fiscal deficit will rise.

 Government finances are adequately discussed during the budget and at times of slowdown.
 One such indicator of interest is the deficit of the government.
 There are three measures of government deficits:

 Fiscal deficit is one of the most discussed of the three, as it is the money the government borrows to meet its expenditure.

 So, is it bad if the fiscal deficit increases?

 A natural inclination is to believe that if the expenditure is greater than the revenue, then it must be a bad thing.
 Unfortunately, there’s no simple answer to this question.
 A prolonged fiscal deficit above 4% is likely to be problematic, but there’s little difference between a deficit of 3.5% or 3.8%.
 More than the amount of fiscal deficit, what really matters is how the borrowed money is being utilized.
 If it is utilized for the construction of physical infrastructure, then it is not necessarily a bad thing.
 But if it is used for farm loan waivers or other such subsidies, then a high fiscal deficit should be a cause of major concern.

 What is the expected fiscal deficit for FY20?